 Ye ice falls!
 Ye that from the mountain's brow/ Adown enormous ravines slope amain / Torrents, methinks, that heard a mighty voice/ And stopped at once amid their maddest plunge!/ Motionless torrents!
 Silent cataracts!

 The orchestra is vast and includes a wind machine and a wordless women's chorus and soprano solo to express the whipped up unbearable whistles of the impossible conditions.

-Purcell's clever depiction has stood the test of over time - more than 300 years - and remains a popular choice for frosty scenes.
+Purcell's clever depiction has stood the test over time—more than 300 years—and remains a popular choice for frosty scenes.

 To read about classical music inspired by sorcerers click on the link.

 It was due to Peter Maxwell Davies' commitment to sustaining the environment that he was chosen to write a commemorative piece to celebrate the 50th anniversary of Vaughan Williams' score for the film Scott of the Antarctic.